 - a proposed methodology or research design (e.g., guided reading, participant-observation, survey analysis, ethnographic interviews, library research project, etc.);

-- name of the preferred advisor; and
+- name of the preferred advisor; and an informal transcript.

-4. Prepare a timeline for delivering drafts to the advisor.
+5. The student prepares a timeline for delivering drafts to the advisor.

 References and Bibliographies

-The paper must be referenced completely, accurately, and according to departmental and disciplinary requirements.
+All independent study papers must be referenced completely, accurately, and according to departmental and disciplinary requirements.